-The Licensees are directed to depict the Regulatory Surcharge separately and distinctly in the electricity bills of the consumers.
-The Commission directs the Licensee to maintain separate accounting fields for both the regulatory surcharges approved vis-a vis the Commission's Order dated 6th June, 2014 and that approved in this Order, and capture the two different amounts collected as Regulatory Surcharges in both of its financial and commercial statements.
-This would enable the Licensee to correctly report the amounts collected towards Regulatory Surcharges.
+The Licensee is directed to depict the Regulatory Surcharge separately and distinctly in the electricity bills of the consumers.
+The Commission directs the Licensee to maintain separate accounting fields for the regulatory surcharge approved in this Order, and capture the amount collected as Regulatory Surcharge in both of its financial and commercial statements.
+This would enable the Licensee to correctly report the amounts collected towards Regulatory Surcharge.

-The Distribution Licensees are directed to submit the actual Regulatory Surcharge recovered in FY 2014-15 on account of the Revenue Gap / Regulatory Asset admitted by the Commission in this Order along with the actual Distribution Losses achieved in FY 2014-15 and additional target consumers added in FY 2014-15 by 15th April, 2015.
+The Licensee is directed to submit the actual Regulatory Surcharge recovered in FY 2014-15 on account of the Revenue Gap / Regulatory Asset admitted by the Commission in this Order along with the actual Distribution Losses achieved in FY 2014-15 added in FY 2014-15 by 15th April, 2015.

-Based on the achievement or under-achievement of target Distribution Losses and consumer addition target the Regulatory Surcharge for subsequent financial year i.e. FY 2015-16 shall be revised as detailed in Para above and the same shall be applicable for FY 2015-16."(Emphasis added)
+Based on the achievement or under-achievement of target Distribution Losses the Regulatory Surcharge for subsequent financial year i.e. FY 2015-16 shall be revised as detailed in Para 12.3.6 above and the same shall be applicable for FY 2015-16."
+(Emphasis Added)

-8.3.5 With regard to above, the Commission passed an Order on April 22, 2015 in the matter of "Applicability of Regulatory Surcharges for State Distribution Licensees for FY 2015-16 as per Commissions Orders dated June 6, 2014 and October 1, 2014".
-The relevant extract of the aforesaid Order regarding applicability of Regulatory Surcharge-1 (i.e. for recovery of the balance revenue gap consequent to True up Orders dated May 21, 2013 and Tariff Orders May 31, 2013) for FY 2015-16 has been reproduced below:
+8.3.3 Thus, with regard to above, the Commission passed an Order on April 22, 2015 in the matter of "Applicability of Regulatory Surcharges for State Distribution Licensees for FY 2015-16 as per Commissions Orders dated June 6, 2014 and October 1, 2014".
+The relevant extract of the aforesaid Order regarding applicability of Regulatory Surcharge-2 (i.e. for the recovery of approved Revenue Gap on account of True-up of ARRs for FY 2008-09 to FY 2011-12) for FY 2015-16 is reproduced below: